Medieval medicine of Western Europe: Pagan and folk medicine

 Some of the medicine in the Middle Ages had its roots in Pagan and folk practices.
 This influence was highlighted by the interplay between Christian theologians who adopted aspects of Pagan and folk practices and chronicled them in their own works.
 The practices adopted by Christian medical practitioners around the 2nd century CE, and their attitudes toward Pagan and folk traditions, reflected an understanding of these practices, especially humoralism and herbalism.

 The practice of medicine in the early Middle Ages was empirical and pragmatic.
 It focused mainly on curing diseases rather than discovering the cause of diseases.
 Often it was believed the cause of disease was supernatural.
 Nevertheless, secular approaches to curing diseases existed.
 People in the Middle Ages understood medicine by adopting the ancient Greek medical theory of humors.
 Since it was clear that the fertility of the earth depended on the proper balance of the elements, it followed that the same was true for the body, within which the various humors had to be in balance.
 This approach greatly influenced medical theory throughout the Middle Ages.

 Folk medicine of the Middle Ages dealt with the use of herbal remedies for ailments.
 The practice of keeping physic gardens teeming with various herbs with medicinal properties was influenced by the gardens of Roman antiquity.
 Many early medieval manuscripts have been noted for containing practical descriptions for the use of herbal remedies.
 These texts, such as the Pseudo-Apuleius, included illustrations of various plants that would have been easily identifiable and familiar to Europeans at the time.
-Monasteries later became centres of medical practice in the Middle Ages, and carried on the tradition of maintaining medicinal gardens.
+Monasteries later became centers of medical practice in the Middle Ages, and carried on the tradition of maintaining medicinal gardens.
 These gardens became specialized and capable of maintaining plants from the Southern Hemisphere as well as maintaining plants during winter.